dawilster/db_bot/README.md

 > bot.collection
 => #<ActiveRecord::Relation [#<User id: 1...
 ```
-It's rather primative at the moment but I'm working on incorporating more complex database queries in the future!
+It's rather basic at the moment but I'm working on incorporating more complex database queries.

 ## Installation